rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type list of QueryDatastoreFreespaceThresholdInputs.
 - Returns QueryDatastoreFreespaceThresholdsReply.
-### recoverypermissioncheck
-Get information about permissions on the specific orchestrated recoveries.

-- There is a single argument of type RecoveryPermissionCheckInput.
-- Returns RecoveryPermissionCheckReply.
-### recoveryplan
-Recovery Plan.

-- There is a single argument of type System.String.
-- Returns RecoveryPlan.
-### recoveryplanpermissioncheck
-Get information about permissions on the specific Recovery Plans.

-- There is a single argument of type RecoveryPlanPermissionCheckInput.
-- Returns RecoveryPlanPermissionCheckReply.
-### recoveryplans
-List Recovery Plans based on filters.

-- There are 6 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sort order of result.
-    - filter - list of Filters: The hierarchy object filter.
-    - fids - list of System.Strings: The Rubrik UUIDs for the objects.
-- Returns RecoveryPlanConnection.
-### recoveryschedule
-- There is a single argument of type GetRecoveryScheduleInput.
-- Returns Schedule.
-### regions
-List of regions.

-- There is a single argument of type System.String.
-- Returns list of System.Strings.
-### releasenote
-Get a release note with the specified ID.
-               A release note ID can be pulled from a ReleaseNote object and a list of release notes can be obtained by using the existing releasesNotes and groupedReleasesNotes endpoints.

-- There is a single argument of type System.String.
-- Returns ReleaseNote.
-### releasesnotes
-List of release notes matching the specified filter.

-- There are 6 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - query - System.String: The keyword to search for release notes.
-    - filters - ReleaseNotesFiltersInput: Filter for release notes.
-- Returns ReleaseNoteConnection.
 ### removednodedetails
 Get the information for removed nodes.

 - There is a single argument of type RemovedNodeDetailsInput.
 - Returns RemoveNodeDetailsReply.
-### replicatedobjects
-Lists all objects related by replication.

-- There is a single argument of type GetReplicatedObjectsRequest.
-- Returns list of ReplicatedObjectInfos.
-### resourcegroups
-List of resource groups.

-- There is a single argument of type System.String.
-- Returns list of ResourceGroupInfos.
 ### roletemplates
 The list of available role templates.